brol1dev/cerby-user-defaults/README.md

 ```sh
 npm run open:ios
 ```
-in the root directory of the project to Open the sample app in Xcode.
+in the root directory of the project to open the sample app in Xcode.
 In Xcode, run the app normally.

 > 💡 **_NOTE:_** The app makes use of FaceID and TouchID.
 This can only be used with a real device, not a simulator.
 Use [this guide](https://github.com/expo/fyi/blob/main/setup-xcode-signing.md) to prepare your device.
 You need an Apple Developer account.

-## Sample app
+# Sample app

 Preview: